dmitriyteteruk/iotc-hol/preparation.md

 ### Install VS Code Extensions for Python

-Now you need to install two extentions that will help VS Code to understand and run Python Apps.
+Now you need to install two extensions that will help VS Code to understand and run Python Apps.
-1. Install Python extentision from Microsoft.
+1. Install Python extension from Microsoft.
 To do this:
   - Go to Extension Menu and put in search window text `@id:ms-python.python`, then click `Install`

  ![](media/vscode/vscode12.PNG)